 complex data patterns in a probabilistically graceful and effective way.

 In this framework, stochastic processes and random measures, along with

 latent variable models such as mixture, hierarchical and graphical

-My motivation for all this came originally from an interest in
+My motivation for all this came originally from an early and

 A primary focus in our machine learning research is to develop more effective